 Consequences of an Order of Protection in Arizona

-If you wish to contest the protective order, you may file a response to the request for a restraining order.
+If you wish to contest the protective order, you may file a response to the request for a restraining order to be dismissed.
 If you wish to do so, contact an experienced attorney.
 Regardless of whether or not you file a request for a hearing with the court.
-Having a restraining order issued against you may have serious consequences with respect to employment and, in particular, if you have any governmental security clearances.
+Having a restraining order issued against you may have serious consequences with respect to employment and, particularly, if you have any government security clearances.

 Chris Hildebrand wrote this article about the consequences of an order of protection in Arizona to ensure everyone has access to information about the order of protection laws in Arizona.
 Chris is a family law attorney at Hildebrand Law, PC.
 He has over 24 years of Arizona family law experience and has received multiple awards, including US News and World Report “Top Arizona Divorce Attorneys”, Phoenix Magazine “Top Divorce Law Firms”, and Arizona Foothills Magazine “Best of the Valley” award.
 He believes the policies and procedures he uses to get his clients through an order of protection case should all be guided by the principles of honesty, integrity, and actually caring about what his clients are going through.